OZTaekOppa/FastaHandler/README.md

 		+ --mem: Specify memory numbers (integer only with Gb size)

 ### each_fa_stats
-- To generate each line fasta statistics for a multi-line fasta
+- To generate each line fasta statistics for each line of a multi-line fasta
  	+ Requirement: The Python/bash script requires a Python library.
 	+ Input: A multi-line fasta file.
 	+ Output: A summary of single-line fasta with its corresponding sequence length.